 In South Africa’s Western Cape, Stellenbosch is just 30 miles from Cape Town.
 Along the stunning Stellenbosch Wine Route are 130 wineries.

-Where to Stay and Dine: Fresh off a 2010 renovation, Coopmanhuijs Boutique Hotel & Spa added Helena's Restaurant earlier this year, split between a conservatory and a dining room, pouring local wines nightly.
-Dine outside, country-style at The Table at De Meye on award-winning and garden-grown bites paired with local wines.
+Where to Stay and Dine: Fresh off a 2010 renovation, Coopmanhuijs"> added Helena’s Restaurant earlier this year, split between a conservatory and a dining room, pouring local wines nightly.
+Dine outside, country-style at The"> on award-winning and garden-grown bites paired with local wines.

-Tuscany—with its 42 DOC and 11 DOCG designations, making it Italy's fifth-largest region—is loaded with iconic wineries that date back several centuries, perfect for history and architecture buffs, as well as wine and food lovers.
+Tuscany—with its 42 DOC and 11 DOCG designations, making it Italy's">—is loaded with iconic wineries that date back several centuries, perfect for history and architecture buffs, as well as wine and food lovers.

-Where to Stay and Dine: Castello di Casole opened on 4,200 acres (including 100 organic vineyards) during the summer of 2012.
+Where to Stay and Dine: Castello"> opened on 4,200 acres (including 100 organic vineyards) during the summer of 2012.
 A member of the Ferragamo family curated its extensive wine list.
-Trek to a wine bar in Tuscany, such as Osteria Enoteca Il Colonnino in Pisa, which is inside a former stable built in 1400, for a sampling of the region's best wines.
+Trek to a wine bar in Tuscany, such as Osteria"> in Pisa, which is inside a former stable built in 1400, for a sampling of the region’s best wines.

 Portugal: Douro Valley